openml/docs/docs/OpenML_definition.md

 * evaluation numeric
 * selected {false,true}
 (open question) what is in the same fold/repeat combination the same config is ran multiple times with same evaluation?
+Traces that have a different set of columns will be rejected.

 ## Data Features